 - Inappropriate comments related to race, gender, religion, etc.

-- Inappropriate comments about previous employer or fellow employee
+- Inappropriate comments about previous employer or a fellow employee

 - Weak communication skills